 But it’s sometimes neglected by those who would rather rush to the ‘creation’ part of the video production process.
 Those people who aren’t excited by making schedules and writing scripts, they’d rather rush into the more fun, creative things like such as filming and animation.
 These people tend to have a “I’m sure it’ll be fine on the day” attitude which, spoiler alert, never ends well!

 If you want to increase the chances of your video project being a success, it all comes down to the detail set out in pre-production.
 You don’t have to go dedicate hours and hours to it either.

-So what sort of things need to be finalised and discussed video pre-production?
-Have a look below:
+So what sort of things need to be looked at during video pre-production?

 Identifying The Goals of the Video

 The first part of pre-production on any video should be to establish exactly why you’re making a video in the first place.
 Everyone involved in the project should be on the same page with this too.

 - What is your number one goal for the video?